-Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member Prerequisites Consent of department head.
+Independent Study in Reading.
+One to four semester hours.
+Individualized instruction/research at an advanced level in a specialized content area under the direction of a faculty member.
+May be repeated when the topic varies.
+Prerequisite: Consent of department head.